 Some points to remember include the following:

-- TrailBlazer, the Medicare carrier for Texas, bases the bonus on the amount actually paid (not the Medicare-approved payment amount for each service) and pays the 10-percent bonus on a quarterly basis.
+- The Medicare carrier for Texas bases the bonus on the amount actually paid (not the Medicare-approved payment amount for each service) and pays the 10-percent bonus on a quarterly basis.

 - The HPSA bonus pertains only to a physician's professional services.
 If you bill a service that has both a professional and technical component, only the professional component will receive the bonus payment.